 Ph.D.
 Biological Sciences, University of Warwick, Ecosystems Analysis and Governance Unit.
 Title: Pastoralism and Land Degradation in Kazakhstan, 2000.

 2017-2019: Researcher at the Leibniz Institute of Agricultural Development in Transition Economies for the project ‘Revitalising animal husbandry in Central Asia: A five-country analysis’ funded by the German Ministry of Education and Research.
 The project investigates the economics of livestock production systems under different strategies of herd mobility and nutritional management.

-2015-2017: Researcher at the Royal Veterinary College of London, and the Saiga Conservation Alliance for the NERC-funded project ‘Saiga antelope (Saiga tatarica tatarica) mortality in Kazakhstan 2015: emergency investigation of disease outbreak to improve knowledge of drivers’.
+2015-2017: Visiting Researcher at Oxford, collaborating with the Royal Veterinary College of London and the Saiga Conservation Alliance for the NERC-funded project ‘Saiga antelope (Saiga tatarica tatarica) mortality in Kazakhstan 2015: emergency investigation of disease outbreak to improve knowledge of drivers’.
 Research included an evidence review, spatial modelling of environmental risk factors associated with mortality events, and field research into livestock distributions in the saiga range.

 2015 & 2017 (short inputs): Analyst for the Tufts University ‘Sudan Humanitarian and Resilience Programme’.
 Livestock GPS tag data was analysed in relation to NDVI and rainfall, in order to explore drivers of long distance migration in the Darfur region of Sudan.